chinmay130405/pharmAI/README.md

 3. **Generating AI Insights** using Groq's powerful LLMs to synthesize complex data into actionable recommendations

-4. **Providing Interactive UI** through Streamlit for easy exploration and report generation
+4. **Providing Interactive UI** through React for easy exploration and report generation

 ---